Yinnerston/Untitled-Gundam-Game/docs/frontend/03_css.md

 ### Rules in CSS

+The cascade algorithm is split into 4 distinct stages.

+1. **Position and order of appearance**: the order of which your CSS rules appear
+2. **Specificity**: an algorithm which determines which CSS selector has the strongest match
+3. **Origin**: the order of when CSS appears and where it comes from, whether that is a browser style, CSS from a browser extension, or your authored CSS
+4. **Importance**: some CSS rules are weighted more heavily than others, especially with the !important rule type

 **Cascade Rule**: The CSS rule that appears latest in the document replace conflicting styles that appear earlier in the stylesheet

 **Specificity Rule**: There is an order of precendence between different types of selector
+- This rule uses a point system by adding all the selectors together.
+So, if you combine multiple selectors such as `a.my-class.another-class[href]:hover`, it will be really hard to overwrite this with other CSS (solution: KISS!
+Use simple CSS rules when possible)
+- Specificity selectors order (lowest to highest points)
+  - Universal selector: 0 points
+  - Elements, pseudo-element selectors: 1 point
+  - Class, pseudo-class or attribute selector: 10 points
+  - ID selector: 100 points
+  - Inline Style attribute: 1000 points
+  - `!important` rule: 10000 points
+- E.G. `a[href="#]` is worth 11 points (1 from `a` element selector + 10 from `href` attribute selector)

 | Specificity Category | Description | Example |
 |---|---|---|